Finding the right route makes outdoor interval training much more effective. Match your route to specific types of workouts with these tips.

 Best Places To Ride: Flat Roads, gradual climbs and gradual rolling courses.

 Workouts With “Long” Rest

 A workout that has long rest is generally a workout with more than three minutes of rest between intervals.
 When you have a workout with longer increments of rest you have more opportunity to recover and reorganize in between intervals.

 If you have a workout with long increments of rest try and find a hill or a section of road that can be repeated for the duration of the interval.
 When you do these intervals the climb gives you a chance to nail your power going up, and then rest and spin your legs out on the descent.
 Repeating a hill, or a flat, is also great because it makes your intervals consistent and gives you a chance to get into a groove.

 Best places to ride: Repeatable hills and repeatable flat stretches.

 Workouts With “Short” Rest

-When you have a workout where the rest in-between hard efforts is less then two minutes, it doesn’t make sense to do segment repeats.
+When you have a workout where the rest in-between hard efforts are less than two minutes, it doesn’t make sense to do segment repeats.
 In the time it takes to look across the street, turn around, look across the street and turn around again your rest will practically be over.
-Doing this can lead to more commotion then rest, and leave you feeling mentally and physically unprepared when that next hard effort begins.
+Doing this can lead to more commotion than rest, and leave you feeling mentally and physically unprepared when that next hard effort begins.
 Above all, this can lead to safety issues, and no workout is worth that sort of risk.

 Best places to ride: Long flat roads and long gradual climbs that still let you drop the power enough to recover during rest intervals.